🎉 25% off Pre-Sale! Bluetooth LE course with real hardware included - no SDK required

 This frame type is primarily used in "Physical Web" applications and implementations.

-Since the maximum BLE advertisement data length is 31 bytes, this limits the URLs that can be broadcast using this frame type.
+Since the maximum Bluetooth LE advertisement data length is 31 bytes, this limits the URLs that can be broadcast using this frame type.
 However, the format provides some level of compressed encoding to make the most of the limited space available for the advertisement data.

 Here's the format used for this frame type: